wzod/docs/source/expand/contribute.md

 Pick a [tool installed on REMnux](../distro/tools.md), then confirm that it doesn't already have a page in the [REMnux docs wiki](https://github.com/REMnux/docs/wiki).
 Then, document the tool by using the [documentation template](https://github.com/REMnux/docs/wiki/Documentation-Template) as a starting point.
 The page you write doesn't need to replace existing guides, but rather should provide a reference for REMnux distro users looking for a starting point.
 The page should be formatted according to the popular and easy-to-use [Markdown syntax](https://daringfireball.net/projects/markdown/basics).
 Once you're done, please [send your docs to Lenny Zeltser](https://zeltser.com/contact/).

-Alternatively, write-up an article explaining how to use one of the tools installed on REMnux and [send Lenny Zeltser]((https://zeltser.com/contact/) a link, so he can include it in the [Using REMunux and Its Tools](../distro/use.md) section of the documentation site.
+Alternatively, write-up an article explaining how to use one of the tools installed on REMnux and [send Lenny Zeltser](https://zeltser.com/contact/) the link, so he can include it in the [Using REMunux and Its Tools](../distro/use.md) section of the documentation site.

 ## Dockerfile Configurations